What You Need To Know About Treadmill Running

 Treadmill = dreadmill?
 Some of you may have heard of the so-called “dreadmill” boredom.
 It refers to the monotony of treadmill running: the same view, the same movements.

 While it can be a treat to watch a movie or show during your run, I urge you not to zone out completely and get too distracted.
 Running safely and effectively requires your attention.
-Focus on breathing, maintaining good posture, and being alert to avoid accidents and injury.
+Focus on breathing while running, maintaining good posture, and being alert to avoid accidents and injury.

 Is Treadmill Running As Effective As Outdoor Running?